 This Questrade vs. Virtual Brokers comparison article will discuss and compare the features, benefits, and fees for both discount brokers to help you make a better decision regarding which firm will work better to help you achieve your investing goals.

-Questrade vs. Virtual Brokers 2021– A Quick Overview of the Discount Brokers
+Questrade vs. Virtual Brokers 2022– An Overview

 This section of my Questrade vs. Virtual Brokers comparison post will give you a quick overview of both Canadian discount brokers.

 Questrade is a self-directed trading platform that lets you create your own portfolio at a lower cost than traditional financial institutions.
 It boasts over $25 billion in Assets Under Management (AUM).